opencast/opencast/docs/guides/developer/docs/participate/submit-issues/submit-issues.md

       2023-12-18 15:34:33,200 | WARN  | (HttpSessionSecurityContextRepository$SaveToSessionResponseWrapper:343) - Failed to create a session, as response has been committed.
 Unable to store SecurityContext.
       ```
       ````
   - Once you are happy with your issue, hit the "Submit new issue" button at the bottom of the page and you are done!
+While we do not guarantee any timeline for a developer to address your issue, it does provide a single place where everything about your issue can be found when we do get to it.